 You can season the chicken prior to cooking with salt & pepper to taste or the seasoning of your choice.

 A Pressure Cooker – This is the Instant Pot model that we used.

 How to Make Instant Pot Chicken Legs

-Now that you have your ingredients and your instant pot, let’s get to pressure cooking your teriyaki instant pot chicken drumsticks!
+Now that you have your ingredients and your instant pot, it’s time to cook your teriyaki instant pot chicken drumsticks.

 Add 1 cup of liquid to your instant pot.

 Place the trivet into the pot and add your 5 chicken drumsticks.

 Lock your lid and make sure the valve is set to sealing.

 Set your instant pot to manual (pressure cook on some models) for 12 minutes. ***Note: It may take up to 10 minutes for your instant pot to come up to pressure.